abuabddullah/blog-project-server/README.md

 # Blog Backend API

 Welcome to the Blog Backend API!
 This project provides a robust backend service for a blogging platform, with features like user authentication, role-based access control, blog management, and admin tools.
-Whether you're a curious developer or an avid blogger, this project has something to offer.

 ---